Python Security Guide

 Apache Log Analysis

-A typical Apache log entry:
+A typical Apache log entry looks like this:

 192.168.1.1 - - [25/Dec/2023:10:30:15 +0000] "GET /admin HTTP/1.1" 200 512